Dkmariolink/ez-streaming/README.md

 ## License

-This project is licensed under the Apache 2.0 License - see the LICENSE file for details.
-Attribution required.
+EZ Streaming is licensed under the Apache License 2.0.

+This means you can:
+- Use the software commercially
+- Modify the software
+- Distribute the software
+- Use patent claims
+- Place warranty

+Under these conditions:
+- Include the original license
+- State changes you made
+- Include copyright notice (attribution required)

+The full license is available in the LICENSE file.

 ## Credits